 Uber and Lyft among brands vying for scooter and bike sales

-Uber and Lyft have also segued into scooters and bikeshare.
-Lyft launched a scooter fleet in September 2018, but last fall, it announced it was pulling scooters out of six U.S. cities due to a lack of riders.
+Uber and Lyft have also segued into micromobility, specifically scooters and bikeshare.
+Lyft launched a scooter fleet in September 2018, but in 2019, it announced it was pulling scooters out of six U.S. cities due to a lack of riders.
 In May 2020, Lime received funding from Uber and also acquired Jump Bikes, which Uber bought in 2018.
-Micro-mobility has also shown declining sales in light of the pandemic, falling 53 percent year-over-year, collectively.
+Micro-mobility has also shown declining sales in light of the pandemic, collectively falling 63 percent year-over-year in 2020.
+However, scooter and bike sales are rebounding in 2021.

-Bird kept busy in late 2019, raising $275 million in new funding in October and launched a kids’ scooter, Birdie, in November.
-The company also acquired Scoot previously in June.
+Bird kept busy in late 2019, raising $275 million in new funding in October and launching a kids’ scooter, Birdie, in November.
+The company also acquired Scoot in June 2019.

 The legal landscape for scooters is perpetually shifting, as federal agencies and cities across the country grapple with regulating this new form of urban transport.
-Earlier this year, it was reported that the U.S. Consumer Product Safety Commission conducted probes into scooter safety while, last fall, Los Angeles suspended Uber’s scooter permit over a data-sharing dispute.
+In January 2020, it was reported that the U.S. Consumer Product Safety Commission conducted probes into scooter safety while the previous fall, Los Angeles suspended Uber’s scooter permit over a data-sharing dispute.
 Other cities are concluding pilot programs, seeking public feedback, and implementing strict regulations that have prompted some companies to leave the market.

 Remembering rough roads traversed